-Interpreter Services (see Interpretation and Translation Services for Limited English Proficiency Patients policy Document ID#KT2N6QC5SZE5-3-294)
+Interpreter Services (see Interpretation and Translation Services for Limited English Proficiency Patients policy Document ID# KT2N6QC5SZE5-9-149)

 If you come in contact with a patient/family that does not speak English, or speaks a minimal amount of English, please note that there are interpreter services available.
-Should you identify this need, please notify a charge nurse and/or manager to contact Interpreter Services (Ext.
-1-5500, Monday - Friday, 8 a.m.-5 p.m.) and they should follow-up accordingly.
-After hours and weekend please dial "O" for the operators who will then manage the request.
+Should you identify this need, please notify a charge nurse and/or manager.
+They should contact Interpreter Services at 1-5500, Monday - Friday, 8 a.m.-5 p.m.
+After hours or on the weekend they should contact Language Line Services at 844-350-6244.